Friday, 7 June 2013

 Elemi

-I met someone recently (sort of met), he had one of those interesting names that make you ask questions like what does your name mean?
-I wanted to ask him so badly what it meant but I didn't want him to read my curiosity as interest as he had already made a few statements I found very shallow and sexist so I kept my mouth shut and tuned myself into the universe of sweet, glorious scents.
+I met someone recently (sort of met), he had one of those interesting names that make you ask questions like What does your name mean?
+I wanted to ask him so badly what it meant.
+Still, I didn't want him to read my curiosity as interest, as he had already made a few statements I found very shallow and sexist, so I kept my mouth shut and tuned myself into the universe of sweet, glorious scents.

-I was thinking about a perfume my uncle had given me many years ago, I can't remember the name but for days now, the scent seems to hunt me.
+I was thinking about a perfume my uncle had given me many years ago.
+I can't remember its name, but for days now, the scent seems to hunt me.
 I could still smell it after a long shower.
-I figured it was in my head, maybe I miss my uncle, maybe there's a perfume phantom out there and its come for me.
-I figured it was no use telling anyone about it, their reaction wouldn't be pleasant and someone might succeed in finally convincing me that I have an obsession for perfumes; a love is never as creepy as an obsession.
-I've always believed the relationship between perfume and I is pure love.
+I figured it was in my head, maybe I miss my uncle, maybe there's a perfume phantom out there and it's come for me.
+I figured it was no use telling anyone about it; their reaction wouldn't be pleasant, and someone might succeed in finally convincing me that I have an obsession for perfumes; a love is never as creepy as an obsession.
+I've always believed the relationship between perfume and me is pure love.

 The guy with the interesting name said something and touched my arm.
-"Next customer" Apparently the attendant had called the next customer"me" twice.
+"Next customer."
+Apparently, the attendant had called the next customer"me" twice.
 I walked to the attendant, leaving the s guy in the "next customer" spot.
-I remembered I hadn't told him my name because he had done all the talking the whole six or so minutes he was behind me on the queue and I had only uttered two words; Elemi? which was my only response to: It's so hot outside, I would say it's as hot as you but you would wonder how I can tell you are hot seeing that I can only see your back but I am sure your face is just as hot as your back or maybe even hotter.
+I remembered I hadn't told him my name because he had done all the talking the whole six or so minutes he was behind me in the queue, and I had only uttered two words: Elemi? which was my only response to: It's so hot outside, I would say it's as hot as you, but you would wonder how I can tell you are hot, seeing that I can only see your back, but I am sure your face is just as hot as your back, or maybe even hotter.
 My name is Elemi.

 Elemi?
 My mind went to work, where had I heard or seen that before?
-O yes! during my compilation of perfume terms, I had discovered Elemi- the gum from canarium tree.
-I wanted to ask if he was named after the fragrant gum but like I said , he was offensive and I didn't want to encourage him.
-Besides, it could have been a native name that had nothing to do with the fragrant gum.
-I know what you're thinking; because I think in perfume, I hear in perfume and see in perfume.
+OH yes!
+During my compilation of perfume terms, I had discovered Elemi- the gum from the canarium tree.
+I wanted to ask if he was named after the fragrant gum, but like I said, he was offensive, and I didn't want to encourage him.
+Besides, it could have been an ethnic name that was unrelated to the fragrant gum.
+I know what you're thinking; because I think in perfume, I hear and see in perfume.
 You could be right, you could be wrong.

 The only other thing I said was "Thanks" after he woke me from my trance to respond to the attendant.
 I probably wouldn't have remembered him after that but for his name and the phantom smell that is yet to leave me.